-We, based on Eqs.\eqref{CMB}, \eqref{BAO-trans} and \eqref{BAO-rad} (i.e. CMB and BAO constraints), identified why EDE is compatible with $T_{0,FIRAS}$, while lifting $H_0$.
+We, based on Eqs.\eqref{CMB}, \eqref{BAO-trans} and \eqref{BAO-rad} (i.e. CMB and BAO constraints), identified why EDE is compatible with $T_{0,FIRAS}$, while lifting $H_0$ at the cost of an enhanced $\omega_m$.
 As a contrast, we also showed that $w$CDM models with $w\lesssim -1.3$ seem inconsistent with $T_{0,FIRAS}$.
 We performed MCMC analysis for the corresponding models to confirm our observations.
 It has been pointed out in Ref.\cite{Ivanov:2020mfr} that for $\Lambda$CDM, $T_0$ yielded by the Planck and SH0ES data has $>4\sigma$ discrepancy compared with $T_{0,FIRAS}$.
-However, we showed that EDE is compatible with not only $T_{0,FIRAS}$, but also local measurements of $H_0$.
-Our result suggests that even if EDE is not the final story restoring cosmological concordance, it might be on the right road.
-Relevant issues are worth studying.
+However, we showed that EDE is compatible with not only $T_{0,FIRAS}$, but also known independent local measurements of $H_0$, see Fig-\ref{H0} and Appendix-\ref{apx:strong lensing}.
+As argued in section-\ref{sec:constraint}, $H_0$ is lifted at the cost of an enlarged $\omega_m$ and also an enhanced $n_s$ compensating for diffusion damping at high $l$, the corresponding models are thus expected to receive tight constraints with the inclusion of matter power spectrum data \cite{Hill:2020osr,Ivanov:2020ril,DAmico:2020ods}, which will be left for future study.
+Still, our result suggests that even if EDE is not the final story restoring cosmological concordance, it might be on the right road and relevant issues are worth studying.

 Inspired by the $\alpha$-attractor \cite{Carrasco:2015rva,Akrami:2017cir}, we also presented a well-motivated AdS-EDE model.
-In the MCMC analysis, we do not assume AdS \textit{in priori}, but in Fig-\ref{T0-AdS} we see that the MCMC result weakly hints the existence of an AdS phase, with the bestfit cosmology having AdS depth $V_{min}\sim -(0.001$eV$)^4$.
-The bestfit model allows $H_0\sim 73$km/s/Mpc at 1$\sigma$ range, which indicates that the existence of AdS phase around recombination helps to significantly lift $H_0$.
+In the MCMC analysis, we do not assume AdS \textit{in priori}, but in Fig-\ref{T0-AdS} we see that the MCMC result weakly hints the existence of an AdS phase, with the best-fit cosmology having AdS depth $V_{min}\sim -(0.001$eV$)^4$.
+The best-fit model allows $H_0\sim 73$km/s/Mpc at 1$\sigma$ range, which indicates that the existence of AdS phase around recombination helps to significantly lift $H_0$.
 Our result again highlights an unexpected point that AdS vacua, ubiquitous in consistent UV-complete theories, might also play a crucial role in our observable Universe.

 \paragraph*{Acknowledgments}